oatmeal, chocolate chip and pecan cookies

 12 ounces semisweet chocolate chips

-Preheat oven to 350°F. Line a large cookie sheet with parchment or a Silpat (rubber nonstick baking mat).
+Preheat oven to 350°F. Line a large cookie sheet with parchment or a Silpat (nonstick baking mat).
 Using an electric mixer, beat the butter in a bowl until light and fluffy.
-Add both sugars, salt, and vanilla, and beat until well mixed, about 3 minutes.
+Add both sugars, salt, and vanilla, and beat until well mixed, about three minutes.
 Stir in eggs, one at a time.
 Sift together the flour, baking soda, cinnamon, nutmeg, and clove in a separate bowl.
 Add half of the flour mixture to the butter with the mixer on low speed.
 Once the flour has been incorporated, add the second half.
 Stir in the oats, pecans, orange zest, and chocolate chips.
-Drop the dough, by the tablespoon, onto the cookie sheet and bake for 10-12 minutes or until golden.
+Drop the dough, by the tablespoon, onto the cookie sheet and bake for 10 to 12 minutes or until golden.
 Remove from the oven and cool the cookies on a rack.
 Store at room temperature in a cookie jar or other airtight container.

 YUM YUM Gimme Some!